biglocalnews/warn-scraper/docs/job_center.md

 We apply a date-based scraping strategy for all Job Center sites.

 On the initial scrape, we start with the current year and scrape all years back to the earliest year of data available.
 On subsequent runs, we always perform a fresh scrape of the current and prior year, to ensure we capture potential data updates to recently filed records.

 Data for years farther back in time are collected from cached pages rather than scraped anew.

 Our date-based approach uses a so-called "stop year" that is hard-coded in our scrapers and is based on a review of each state's data.

-If a state adds more historical data, our current approach would not capture it.
+If a state adds more historical data -- i.e. years earlier than our "stop year" -- our current approach would not capture it.

-Additionally, in their current form, the scrapers will *not* pick up records that are missing a Notified Date.
+Additionally, in their current form, the scrapers will *not* pick up records that are missing a `Notice Date`.
 In practice, this does not appear to be a widespread issue for the states mentioned above, but it does happen.

-For example, Kansas had a [single record](https://www.kansasworks.com/search/warn_lookups/64) without a Notified Date as of this writing.
-To pinpoint records missing Notification Dates, you can perform a search **without start and end dates** and sort by the date field to view all historical records.
+For example, Kansas had a [single record](https://www.kansasworks.com/search/warn_lookups/64) without a `Notice Date` (as of this writing).
+To pinpoint records missing a `Notice Date`, you can perform a search **without start and end dates** and sort by the `Notice Date` field to view all historical records.

 For example, here is the query for Kansas:

 > https://www.kansasworks.com/search/warn_lookups?commit=Search&page=1&q%5Bemployer_name_cont%5D=&q%5Bmain_contact_contact_info_addresses_full_location_city_matches%5D=&q%5Bnotice_eq%5D=true&q%5Bnotice_on_gteq%5D=&q%5Bnotice_on_lteq%5D=&q%5Bs%5D=notice_on+desc&q%5Bservice_delivery_area_id_eq%5D=&q%5Bzipcode_code_start%5D=&utf8=%E2%9C%93

-See below for ideas on dealing with the missing Notified Date issues and an alternative scraping strategy that might enable us to capture newly added historical data.
+Some basic [data quality checks](#data-quality-checks) should allow us to address the `Notice Date` issue.
+We've also outlined an [alternative scraping strategy](#alternative-scraping-strategy) that might allow us to dynamically capture new historical data (i.e. address the "stop year" issue).

 ## Data quality checks